About me

 Articles

-Published in The Guardian, The Independent and Byline Times, or ask for other examples.
+The Guardian, The Independent and Byline Times, Community Living or email me for examples.

 Speaking

-Live interviews for BBC Breakfast, BBC Radio 4’s Today and World At One, regional BBC radio and podcasts including for Tortoise Media and Byline Times.
-Discussions and Q&As including the Chipping Norton Literary Festival, Manchester Metropolitan University, Voluntary Organisations Disability Group, British Academy, City Lit Institute, British Institute of Human Rights, Disability Rights UK, Learning Disability England and Dance Westminster
+I’m an experienced interviewer, speaker and chair of Sibs.
+Live interviews include BBC Breakfast, Radio 4’s Today and World At One, BBC regional radio and podcasts including with Tortoise Media and Byline Times.
+Speaking work includes the Chipping Norton Literary Festival, Manchester Metropolitan University, Voluntary Organisations Disability Group, British Academy, City Lit Institute, British Institute of Human Rights, Disability Rights UK, Learning Disability England and Dance Westminster

 Editorial support and mentoring